PatrickKoss/File-Monitoring-Validation-System/README.md

 -   Install pip.
 -   Install all python modules by pip install -r requirements or install them by hand with pip install nameOfTheModule.
 -   Make migrations to setup the database by `python manage.py migrate` and `python manage.py makemigrations`
--   run the watcher by python ./main/Logic/Check.py
+-   run the watcher by `python ./main/Logic/Watcher.py`
--   check the system by simulating the system functionality with python ./main/Logic/TestFileGenerator.py
+-   check the system by simulating the system functionality with `python ./main/Logic/TestFileGenerator.py`

 ## Detailed Build Setup